syl20bnr/spacemacs/README.md

 ## Notes

-- Depending on the installed version of GnuTLS, securely installing emacs packages may fail.
-It may also faill if you have a bad internet environment.
+- Depending on the installed version of GnuTLS, securely installing Emacs packages may fail.
+It may also fail if you have a bad internet environment.
   In either case it is possible to install packages using `emacs --insecure`.
   However be aware that this means your packages will be transferred using HTTP, use at your own risk.